 - Harpy

 Garpiya-A1 is a Russian long-range one-way attack UAV attributed in Reuters reporting to Izhevsk Electromechanical Plant (IEMZ) Kupol and a Chinese engine/component supply chain.
-Public reporting describes it as Shahed-like, powered by Xiamen Limbach L-550E engines, produced from 2023, and used by Russian forces in Ukraine; later sanctions and Reuters-syndicated reporting place it inside the wider Garpiya production network rather than an isolated drone model.
+Public reporting describes it as Shahed-like, powered by Xiamen Limbach L-550E engines, produced from 2023, and used by Russian forces in Ukraine; U.S. and EU sanctions material plus Reuters-syndicated reporting place it inside a wider production network that kept expanding after sanctions.

 Role in Conflicts